-Don’t let your Day 1 experience turn out to be a bad one.
-Once you have your tickets and your visa, just relax, go for a small vacation, feel happy about the hard work you put in and prepare for lift-off.
+- Don’t let your Day 1 experience turn out to be a bad one.
+Once you have your tickets and your visa, just relax, go for a short vacation, feel happy about the hard work you put in, and prepare for lift-off.

-And in case you have any doubts, feel free to reach out or drop a comment below!
-We would be very happy to help.
+And in case you have any doubts, reach out or drop a comment below!
+We would be thrilled to help.